How to Configure Break Rules

 2. Convert all break time to the replacement activity

-3. Create a separate pay item for the break at the activity's rate
+3. Create a pay item for the break at the rate and cost code of the worked time it falls within — regular, overtime, or second overtime

 Example: Unpaid Break